lawrencewoodman/CanAce/README.md

     $ make

-The binary executable will now be in `src/`, to install it to a sensible location such as `/usr/local/bin` run the following as root:
+To install the executable and the ROM to a sensible location run the following as root:

     $ make install

-For the moment CanAce must be run from the same directory as the ROM image.
-So from the current directory run:
+You can now run CanAce:

     $ canace